Puddle Arc Welding

 When the correct degree of preheat has been achieved reaction is initiated in the crucible using a special igniter.
 Superheated molten steel is produced by an Aluminothermic reaction (the Thermit® reaction).

 At the correct time the tapping system at the base of the crucible discharges the superheated molten Thermit® steel followed by the slag into moulds via the pouring cup.

 After solidification, surplus Thermit® steel is removed from the rail head and following an appropriate cooling period, the railhead is ground to profile and the rail aligned and fastened.

-If you require further details on crane rail welding or if you wish to purchase training, weld kits or consumables please contact us.
+If you require further details on any of our products please contact us.